-- Nutrients - A measurement of the concentration of targeted nutrients (e.g., nitrogen and phosphorus) that can contribute to the acceleration of eutrophication (i.e., the natural aging of water bodies), and
+- Nutrients - A measurement of the concentration of targeted nutrients (e.g., nitrogen and phosphorus) that can contribute to the acceleration of eutrophication (i.e., the natural aging of water bodies).

 - Physical Properties and Other Impact Parameters - Analytical tests designed to measure a varied group of constituents directly impact wastewater treatability (e.g., temperature, color, pH, turbidity, odor).

 Although wastewater analytical tests are often separated into categories, it is important to understand that these tests are not independent of each other (Figure 1).
-In other words, a contaminant identified by one test in one category can also be identified in another test in a separate category.
+In other words, a potential contaminant identified by one test in one category can also be identified in another test in a separate category.
 For example, the organics in a wastewater sample represented by BOD will also be represented in the spectrum of solids, either as suspended (TSS) or dissolved (TDS) particulates.
 For most people a complete understanding of the standard methods required to accurately complete critical wastewater analytical tests is not necessary.
-However, a fundamental understanding of the theory behind and working knowledge of the basic procedures used for each test, and the answers to commonly asked questions about each test can be a valuable tool for anyone involved in generating, monitoring, treating or discharging process wastewater.
+However, a fundamental understanding of the theory behind, and working knowledge of, the basic procedures used for each test and the answers to commonly asked questions about each test can be a valuable tool for anyone involved in generating, monitoring, treating, or discharging process wastewater.

 Analytical tests aimed at establishing the concentration (typically in mg/L or ppm) of organic (i.e., carbon-containing) matter have traditionally been used to determine the relative "strength" of a wastewater sample.
 Today there are four common laboratory tests used to determine the gross amount of organic matter (i.e., concentrations > 1.0 mg/L) in wastewater:

 - COD (chemical oxygen demand)